mcmonkeys1/node-randomx/README.md

-## node randomx
+# ar node randomx
-NodeJS addon for Arweave's RandomX https://github.com/tevador/RandomX
+NodeJS addon for RandomX (https://github.com/ArweaveTeam/RandomX)

 RandomX is a blockchain PoW consensus algorithm developed for CPU mining.
-This simple code helps you tu use RandomX C++ library in your Nodejs projects.
+This library helps you to use RandomX C++ library in your Nodejs Arweave projects.

+This fork differs from the orinal code by prudanoff in the following ways:

+- added i/o support for UInt8Arrays instead of Strings
+- comes with RandomX compiled against Arweave compatible version
+- compiles to an importable JS library with Typescript bindings
+- prebuilt library for Windows 10 included
+- should compile automatically against your linux system

-## How to use
+## How to install
 ~~Build RandomX from sources:~~

 ~~Clone this repo:~~